 - Environmental Litigation.
 We successfully defended a Houston manufacturer in possibly the largest civil case ever filed over one of the largest environmental disasters of the industrial age – the multi-district litigation arising from the blow-out of BP’s Deepwater Horizon well in the Gulf of Mexico.
 Although our client was named as a person of interest in the initial U.S. Coasts Guard investigation, we proved that the sub-sea wellhead manufactured by our client did not fail and was not a cause of the disaster.
 While other defendants paid billions of dollars in judgments and settlements, our client was exonerated by summary judgment.

 - International Arbitration.
-We filed an International Chamber of Commerce arbitration cited in London on behalf of a Swiss engineering company alleging a breach of a shareholders’ agreement governing a methanol manufacturing company in Trinidad and Tobago.
+We filed an International Chamber of Commerce arbitration seated in London on behalf of a Swiss engineering company alleging a breach of a shareholders’ agreement governing a methanol manufacturing company in Trinidad and Tobago.
 Although our client was the minority stockholder, we ultimately persuaded a panel of three arbitrators to order a forced sale of the majority owner’s interest to our client.

 - Construction Litigation.
 We successfully prosecuted a lawsuit on behalf of an industrial construction company involving the construction of four petrochemical projects in Louisiana.
 While our client was the plaintiff in the litigation, we also faced a nine-figure counterclaim that made this a bet-the-company case.
 After a three-month trial, the jury found in favor of our client.
 The verdict was listed by Verdict Search as the second largest verdict in the country that year.
 The matter was settled on appeal.